kenyasullivan/Readable/README.md

 How to  install and run:
 ----
-The application requires an API Server (included)
+The application requires both a frontend and backend API Server (both included)

 To get started: